-Alix Edwards United Kingdom
+Alix Edwards Glamorgan, United Kingdom

 Alix Edwards is a multi-platform artist who uses fiction, spoken word, painting and photography to tell untold stories about motherhood, loss, domestic violence and resilience.
 Her work gives a voice to primarily to women and children who society has failed or not listened to.
 It also restores life, energy and emotion to statistics.